 This program is designed to prepare students for entry-level positions in the construction trades.
 It provides an overview of carpentry, plumbing and electricity for the person who has not previously worked in the field and is interested in exploring career opportunities.

 Students learn the basics of blueprint reading: installing steel, copper and vinyl pipes; AC and DC current; and gas and arc welding.
 Good basic reading and writing skills are important for success in the program.

 Course Number Course Title Credit Hours Prerequisites

-Core Courses:
+Core Course es - A grade of C or better is requir ed for grad luation.

 BLT 050 Plumbing 3

-BLT 055 Carpentry 1 3 MTH 060
+BLT 055 Carpentry I 3 MTH 060

 GTC 010 Basic Electricity 3

 GTC 060 Building Materials 3

 WLD 110 Combination Welding 3

-15

-Support Cours e:
+General Edu cation and Support Courses:

 HSK 150 Executive Housekeeping I 3

-General Educa tion Courses:

-MTH 060 Introductory Mathematics 3
+MTH 060 Introductory Mathematics 3 3 3

-WRT 150 Practical Communications 3 3
+WRT 150 Practical Communications 3

-6

-Suggested Cou urse Sequence (Read down.)
+Suggested C Course Sequence (Read down.)

 MTH 060 BLT 055

 WRT 150 GTC 010

 GTC 060 HSK 150

 BLT 050

 WLD 110